Teekli

 In late 1950s a few hundred Yadavs from Teekli moved to establish the new village of Samaspur.

 Gurgaon Bus Stand is just 14 km away from Teekli.
-Transportation is very good in this village.
-Autos runs From Teekli to Badshahpur every 10 mins.
+Autos runs from Teekli to Badshahpur every 10 minutes.

-Nearby villages of this village are Aklimpur, Palra, Nurpur Jharsa, Badshahpur, Sakatpur, Gairatpur Baas, Bhondsi etc...
+Nearby villages of this village are Aklimpur, Palra, Nurpur Jharsa, Badshahpur, Sakatpur, Gairatpur Baas, Bhondsi, etc.

 Airport

-Indira Gandhi International Airport is just 31 km from Teekli which is only a 40–55 minutes car drive (depending on time of day).
+Indira Gandhi International Airport is 31 km from Teekli.

 Politics

-Village Teekli is in Badshahpur constituency and Rakesh Daulatabad is the sitting MLA.
+Teekli is in Badshahpur constituency and Rakesh Daulatabad is the sitting MLA.
 Smt.
-Ravina Yadav is Sarpanch (Pardhan) of Teekli village and village has 5,000 voters.
+Pooja is Sarpanch (Pardhan) of Teekli.
+Teekli has approximately 5,000 voters.

-Occupation

-Main occupation of villagers is agriculture.
-A lot of peoples are serving in government sectors like Army, Air Force, Navy, Police, Banking, Education.
-Many persons of Teekli are in high posts in both the Govt.
-Sector and in Private Sector.